 The Chinqua-Penn Plantation was affiliated with NC State University until 2006, when it was purchased by a private citizen.
 It was the site of the Betsy-Jeff Penn 4-H Center.

-Thompson Theater was named for alumnus Frank Martin Thompson.
+The theater was named for alumnus Frank Martin Thompson.

 Mann Hall was named for Carroll Lamb Mann, an alumnus and head of the Department of Civil Engineering from 1916 until his retirement in 1948.

-The General Labs building originally housed the administrative offices for the School of Physical and Mathematical Sciences, as well as the departments of Physics and Statistics.
+The General Labs Building originally housed the administrative offices for the School of Physical and Mathematical Sciences, as well as the Departments of Physics and Statistics.
 In 1970, it was renamed Cox Hall in honor of Gertrude Mary Cox, professor emeritus of experimental statistics.

-"Dorm '62" is dedicated and opened to residents for the first time.
-The building would be renamed Lee Dormitory the following year.
+Dorm '62 was dedicated and opened to residents for the first time.
+The building was renamed Lee Dormitory the following year.

 The Faculty Club, built by Guy Crampton, contained a dining hall, tennis courts, a swimming pool and a golf course.
 It was established through the efforts of Richard Reynolds, an alumnus and tobacco company heir.